-Thanksgiving is a uniquely American holiday unaffiliated with any specific religious faith nor mentioned in any of their religious texts or liturgy.
+Thanksgiving is a uniquely American holiday unaffiliated with any specific religious faith nor is it mentioned in any of their religious texts or liturgy.
 Yet the immigrant settlers, the Pilgrims, and their leaders recognized the existence of God, Sovereign of the universe.
-And as importantly, they established safeguards for all to worship God freely in their own way.
-Because of these fact many modern day Torah authorities, Rav Moshe Feinstein, zt’l and Rav Joseph B. Soloveitchik, zt’l to name only a couple, sanction its commemoration as well as the eating of Thanksgiving turkey.
+They were grateful that divine providence provided for their needs in a new and strange land.
+Escaping religious intolerance in England and mainland Europe, they established safeguards in America to worship God freely in their own way.
+These facts in mind, many modern-day Torah authorities, Rav Moshe Feinstein, zt’l and Rav Joseph B. Soloveitchik, zt’l to name only two, sanction its commemoration as well as the eating of Thanksgiving turkey.

 The Rav went on to explain that Avraham had a dual identity.
 As a resident he would share with the other inhabitants of Canaan and join in their concern for the welfare of the society.
 He would participate in the progress and advancement of the country, show loyalty to the government, abide by its civil laws, and uphold the dignity of all the citizens irrespective of their ethnic diversity.

-The Torah only tells us certain events and remarks of our patriarchs.
+The Torah tells us only certain events and remarks of our patriarchs.
 It records those that are to serve as a model and paradigm for us living many centuries later.
-Throughout the ages and in every county they dwelt, Jews became full and productive citizens.
+Throughout the ages and in every county, we have dwelled in, Jews became full and productive citizens.
 They involved themselves whenever possible in advancing the society and its ethical standards.
-Business, science and technology, arts and music, literature and philosophy are all domains of society in which Jews have made significant contributions wherever they found themselves.
-Jews were always in the forefront of civil rights, standing up for the welfare of others.
-Politically active, attaining positions of high office for themselves when not limited by edict, or serving as advisors to royalty and government leaders, Jews have had a positive influence on every country in which they lived.
+Business, science and technology, arts and music, literature and philosophy are all domains of society in which Jews have made significant contributions wherever they have found themselves.
+Jews were and are always in the forefront of civil rights, standing up for the welfare of others.
+Politically active, attaining positions of high office for themselves when not limited by edict, or serving as advisors to royalty and government leaders, Jews have had a positive influence on every country in which we lived.

 Living in America today, not only as citizens but particularly as Jewish American citizens, we have much to be thankful for.
 One identity does not have to come at the expense of the other.
 We can have the best of both worlds.
-I pray and encourage each and every one of us to keep the lesson of our patriarch, Abraham, foremost in our minds, particularly this week of Thanksgiving.
+I encourage each of us to keep the lesson of our patriarch, Abraham, foremost in our minds, particularly this coming week of Thanksgiving.
 God has blessed this country and bestowed on it His bounty.
-We are obligated “to recognize God for this goodness, להכיר טוב להשם,” and in turn use it to benefit all mankind.
+We are obligated להכיר טוב להשם”,” to recognize God for His goodness and in turn use His blessings on America to benefit all mankind.

 Rabbi Robert Kaplan